haligonda/multi-language-projects/README.md

 # Why Projects Often Use Multiple Programming Languages

+> [!NOTE]
+> I used GitHub Copilot for formatting and grammatical corrections.

 ## Overview

 For simplicity, let's start by considering only system-level programming languages that compile down to machine code: